 Democracy and Transparency

 Are democracies more transparent than other types of political regimes?
-Many people believe that the presence of elections alone is not sufficient for a country to be considered democratic, and that transparency must be included as part of the definition of political regime.
-We agree that contestability of elections and transparency of policy-making are analytically distinct concepts.
-Adopting minimalist approaches to democracy and transparency, we ask a basic question: do electoral politics provide incentives for governments to disseminate data?
-Or, instead, do electoral politics generate incentives to obfuscate information?
-We thus investigate theoretically the relationship between regime-type and the willingness of policy-makers to provide credible announcements on policy-relevant variables.
-And we demonstrate empirically that the availability (or absence) of policy-relevant data is correlated with regime type, even after controlling for level of development, participation in IMF programs, country-specific effects, and the effects of time.
+The answer to this question is often assumed to be yes.
+The contestability of elections and transparency of policy-making are however, analytically distinct concepts.
+We investigate theoretically the willingness of policy-makers to provide credible announcements of policy-relevant variables, and show that the availability (or absence) of that data is correlated with regime type, even after controlling for level of development, participation in IMF programs, country-specific effects, and the effects of time.
 Democracies are indeed more transparent.

 Suggested Citation: Suggested Citation